DYLAN-S04/COMP-3005-Assignment-3-Q1/README.md

 Download the PostgreSQL JDBC driver (postgresql-<version>.jar) and add it to your classpath.

-If all dependencies have been met, the code should run with no problem.
+If all dependencies have been met, the code should run with no problem in IntelliJ using Maven.

 The code will reset the database, add a student, change the email of the first student, then remove the added student